Search

 The Festival team works closely with each Partner or group of partners to develop unique Festival experiences.

-Such experiences could include a bird walk, a presentation (online or in-person), panel discussion or debate, a workshop, field trip, a participatory science research effort, a young birder experience, a social event, an exhibition, an activity at the venue, etc.
+Such experiences could include a bird walk, a presentation (online or in-person), a panel discussion or debate, a workshop, a field trip, a participatory science research effort, a young birder experience, a social event, an exhibition, an activity at the venue, etc. We’re always eager to brainstorm.

 No. Partnerships are unpaid agreements.
 In developing a program with you, we work together to assess the costs of any program and collaborate on a plan to cover those costs.

-We are all in this together, bound by common goals despite a diversity of approaches.
-We all benefit from engaging with partners and greater connection as we work toward environmental justice, the preservation of biodiversity and meeting the challenges of climate change.
+We are all in this together, after all, bound by common goals and values despite a diversity of approaches.
+We all benefit from engaging with partners and creating greater connection as we work toward environmental justice, the preservation of biodiversity, and meeting the challenges of climate change.

 We are here to work with you to create an engaging experience that will help you share your work and reach new audiences.